Skip to Content

 Best Time for Wildlife Viewing

-The Dry season (late June to October) is the best time for wildlife viewing.
-The Wet season (November-May) is often more beautiful and tourist numbers are lower.
-The best chance for seeing the wildebeest migration is during June and July.
-The parks in the Southern and Western circuit are less accessible in the long rains (March to May) and some lodges close in that period.
+The Dry season (June to October) is the best time for wildlife viewing.
+The Wet season (November to May) is more beautiful and tourist numbers are lower.
+The best time for seeing the wildebeest calving is January to February (Southern Serengeti) and June to October for the wildebeest migration (Western and Northern Serengeti).
+The parks in the Southern and Western circuits are less accessible in the long rains (March to May) and some lodges close during that period.

 Recommended Wildlife Books